BlinkZer0/Shitty-Clock-Unlicensed/README.md

 - 💎 **Instantaneous rendering** - Time appears before you even ask for it
 - 🌌 **Cross-temporal compatibility** - Works across all timelines simultaneously
 - 🏆 **Enterprise-grade reliability** - 0% uptime, as intended by design

+> **Note:** The clock you see above is technically superior to the actual Shitty Clock™ software, as it is:
+> - Visible (not legally forbidden)
+> - Functional (actually tells time)
+> - Accessible (no license violations required)
+> - Free (no karmic debt incurred)
+>
+> Ironically, this makes it a worse representation of Shitty Clock™.

 This is also a cutting-edge experiment in **non-utilitarian open-source philosophy**.
 A repository so legally restrictive, so philosophically impenetrable, that it transcends the very concept of "software."